PostHog/posthog.com/contents/blog/churn-rate-vs-retention-rate.md

 🚨 **Important:** Do not confuse monthly and annual churn rates.
 Monthly churn compounds into annual churn – i.e. a monthly churn rate of 5% equals a massive 46% annual churn rate.
 You can't just multiply your monthly churn rate by 12 to get your annual number, either.
 See [how to convert monthly churn to annual](#converting-monthly-churn-into-annual-churn-and-vice-versa) in the appendix.

-### Why should you care about churn?
+### Why should you care about your churn rate?

 Reducing churn makes intuitive sense, but it's worth considering the practical impact of high churn and reducing it.
 You can boil it down to three points:

   1. High churn is a likely sign you don't have product-market fit.
   2. High churn leads to increased sales and/or marketing spend to compensate.
   3. Reducing churn compounds – i.e. revenue **and** marketing ROI increase.

 All are compelling reasons to reduce churn, but you need some context before you do.

 Is your current churn rate actually bad, or does it just **feel** bad?
 Let's dig into that next.

 ### What is a good churn rate?